kagenti/mcp-gateway/docs/design/auth.md

 To provide auth intetgration, the MCP gateway uses (Kuadrant)[https://kuadrant.io] and Gateway API in combination with Keycloak as an identity provider.

-We are bringing these components together to give a reference implementation of the OAuth 2.0 Protected Resource Metadata as per the (MCP Authorization)[https://modelcontextprotocol.io/specification/draft/basic/authorization] .
-In addition we also want to provide a reference implementation for authorizing access to particular tools.
+We are bringing these components together to provide a reference implementation of the OAuth 2.0 Protected Resource Metadata as per the (MCP Authorization)[https://modelcontextprotocol.io/specification/draft/basic/authorization]  and a reference implementation for authorizing access to particular tool.

 > Note while we use keycloak in our examples, in theory other IDPs could also be used.